luau-lang/luau/docs/_pages/library.md

 scripts to interact with the host environment - it's expected that embedding applications provide extra functionality on top of this and limit or sandbox the system access appropriately, if necessary.
 For example, Roblox provides [a rich API to interact with the 3D environment and limited APIs to interact with external services](https://developer.roblox.com/en-us/api-reference).

 This page documents the available builtin libraries and functions.
+All of these are accessible by default by any script, assuming the host environment exposes them (which is usually a safe assumption outside of extremely constrained environments).

 ## Global functions